python/steering-council/updates/2022-11-steering-council-update.md

   Monitoring for CPython](https://peps.python.org/pep-0669/) and decided to accept it.
 - The Steering Council discussed some performance aspects of [PEP 683 – Immortal Objects](https://peps.python.org/pep-0683/).
-- The Steering Council approved (did not veto) the promotion of Filipe Laíns.

 ## 2022-11-14